Organisational member of BACP No. 219282.

 ARE YOU A PEOPLE PERSON?

 THIS IS THE PLACE IF YOU WANT EXPERIENTIAL & ENGAGING TRAINING AND CARE ABOUT PEOPLE.
-THERE ARE MANY OTHER COLLEGE COURSES THAT STUDY PSYCHOLOGY AND ARE VERY ACADEMIC AND APPROACHED ALONG CLINICAL LINES.
+THERE ARE MANY OTHER COLLEGE / UNI COURSES THAT STUDY PSYCHOLOGY AND ARE VERY ACADEMIC AND APPROACH ALONG CLINICAL LINES.

-WE UTILISE A LOT OF CASE STUDY MATERIAL, WITH THE WRITTEN CLASSROOM WORK, TO FURTHER ENHANCE THE HANDS-ON, SUPERVISED, FACE-TO-FACE CLIENT TIME WITH STUDENT PEERS.
+WE UTILISE A LOT OF CASE STUDY MATERIAL, WITH THE LECTURES & GROUP CLASSROOM WORK, TO FURTHER ENHANCE THE HANDS-ON, SUPERVISED, FACE-TO-FACE CLIENT TIME WITH STUDENT PEERS.

 WE THEREFORE MAJOR IN HELPING STUDENTS UNDERSTAND AND ENGAGE FULLY AND EFFECTIVELY WITH CLIENTS.

-WE OBVIOUSLY COVER ALL THE MAJOR THEORIES IN CLASSIC PSYCHODYNAMIC, HUMANISTIC, EXISTENTIAL AND TRANSPERSONAL STREAMS AND ALSO INTRODUCE THE ALL NEW BIOPSYCHOSOCIOSPIRITUAL MODEL (OR THE CPSM FOR SHORT) TO ENCOMPASS AND INTEGRATE MAJOR MODERN THERAPY METHODS.
+WE OBVIOUSLY COVER ALL THE MAJOR THEORIES IN CLASSIC PSYCHODYNAMIC, HUMANISTIC, EXISTENTIAL AND TRANSPERSONAL STREAMS AND INTRODUCE OUR ALL NEW NeuroSomaPsychoSocioSpirtual - System (OR THE NSPSS FOR SHORT) TO ENCOMPASS AND INTEGRATE MAJOR MODERN HOLISTIC THERAPY METHODS.

-WE ALSO UNIQUELY OFFER OUR OWN PLACEMENT SUPERVISION FACILITY AND AN OPPORTUNITY TO BUILD YOUR OWN PRACTICE UNDER THE UMBRELLA OF OUR CONVERGENCE NEWSTART PRIVATE PRACTICE ONCE YOU GRADUATE AT CONVERGENCE.
+WE ALSO UNIQUELY OFFER OUR OWN PLACEMENT SUPERVISION FACILITY VIA NEWSTART DROP-IN & COUNSELLING SERVICE AND AN OPPORTUNITY TO BUILD YOUR OWN PRACTICE UNDER THE UMBRELLA OF OUR CONVERGENCE NEWSTART PRIVATE PRACTICE ONCE YOU GRADUATE AT CONVERGENCE.

-WE OFFER STUDENT/CLIENT CARE BY FOLLOWING THE ETHICAL GUIDELINES OF THE CPFI/BACP/UKCP, OUR COURSES ARE REGULATED BY THE CPFI AND TUTORS ARE BACP &/OR ACCREDITED CPFI MEMBERS.
-ALL TUTORS ARE PRACTISING PSYCHOTHERAPISTS.
+WE OFFER STUDENT/CLIENT CARE BY FOLLOWING THE ETHICAL GUIDELINES OF THE CPFI/BACP/UKCP, OUR COURSES ARE ACCREDITED BY THE CPFI AND RECOGNISED BY THE BACP.
+OUR TUTORS ARE BACP, & / OR, ACCREDITED CPFI MEMBERS.
+ALL TUTORS ARE PRACTISING ADVANCED COUNSELLORS OR PSYCHOTHERAPISTS.

 Taught by real Professionals, who are currently in Practice...

-We offer 2 x FREE evening classes to see if this is for you.
+We offer one FREE evening class, to see if this is for you.

 Training in a warm learning environment where you will develop experiential counselling skills to help others.

-These are very popular short courses for College and Uni students, Also Diploma, Msc, or Bsc, and those on placement at the NEWSTART Drop-In & Counselling Service., in MK.
+The One Day Seminars are very popular short courses for CPD - Care / Training Professionals and discounted for College or Uni students, i.e. Diploma, Msc, or Bsc, and those on placement at NEWSTART Drop-In & Counselling Service.

-For Main Evening Courses, or One Day Certificated Seminars, or our Free Saturday Courses, Please, fill in below..
+For Main Evening Courses, or One Day Certificated Seminars, Please, fill in below..

 PLEASE type your mobile number so we may text you to acknowledge your interest without problems with spam box filters to our emails.